silencesys/lindat-tei/src/guidelines/tei-header.md

   <p>This is an open access work licensed under a Creative Commons Attribution 4.0 International license.</p>
 </availability>
 ```
-In case the license needs to be mentioned inside the document, the availability statement can be used `availability`.
+In case the license needs to be mentioned inside the document, the `availability` statement can be used.
 The license should be described inside a paragraph.

 ::: details See valid publication statement
 ```xml